Coast Guard, DHS.

 III.
 Legal Authority and Need for Rule

 The Coast Guard is issuing this rule under authority in 33 U.S.C.
 1231.
-The Captain of the Port Guam (COTP) has determined that potential hazards associated with the U.S. Navy training exercise, which include detonation of underwater explosives, will be a safety concern for anyone within a 700-yard radius above and below the surface on April 27, 2017 and a 1400-yard radius above and below the surface on April 28, 2017.
+The Captain of the Port Guam (COTP) has determined that potential hazards associated with the U.S. Navy training exercise, which include detonation of underwater explosives on May 10th through 13th and 16th, 2016, will be a safety concern for anyone within a 700-yard radius on the surface and 1400-yard radius underwater of the operation.
 This rule is needed to protect personnel, vessels, and the marine environment in the navigable waters within the safety zone during the exercise.
 Mariners and divers approaching too close to such exercises could potentially expose the mariner to flying debris or other hazardous conditions.

 IV.
 Discussion of the Rule

-This rule establishes safety zones from 8 a.m. through 4 p.m. on April 27th through April 28th, 2017.
-The safety zones will cover all navigable waters within a 700-yard radius above and below the surface on April 27, 2017 and a 1400-yard radius above and below the surface on April 28, 2017 of vessels and machinery being used by Navy.
+This rule establishes safety zones from 8 a.m. through 4 p.m. on May 10th through 13th and 16th, 2016.
+The safety zones will cover all navigable waters within 700 yards on the surface and 1400 yards underwater of vessels and machinery being used by Navy.
 The duration of the zone is intended to protect personnel, vessels, and the marine environment in these navigable waters during the underwater detonation exercise.
 No vessel or person will be permitted to enter the safety zones without obtaining permission from the COTP or a designated representative.

 V. Regulatory Analyses